ASE A4 Steering Suspension Practice Test

 Answer A is wrong.
 The variable-assist power steering system offers maximum pressure while performing parking maneuvers and reduced pressure at highway speeds.

 Answer B is wrong.
-It is typically accomplished by controlling and varying the pressure to the steering gear or rack.
+It is typically accomplished by controlling and varying the steering gear or rack pressure.

 Answer C is correct.
-When these systems fail, there steering will feel sloppy at highway speeds.
+When these systems fail, the steering will feel speed-sensitive and sloppy at highway speeds.